peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 This document defines one new error type URI to be used in problem documents
 {{!RFC9457}}, as described in {{Section 6.7 of !RFC8555}}.

-The error type `urn:ietf:params:acme-openid-federation:error:oauthError` can be used to encapsulate any OAuth error code returned while resolving OpenID Federation entities.
-The title of this error type is "OAuth Error".
-The `detail` member of the document MAY include the description of the particular OAuth error code that caused the error.
+The error type `urn:ietf:params:acme:error:openIDFederationError` can be used to encapsulate any OAuth error code returned while resolving OpenID Federation entities.
+The title of this error type is "OpenID Federation Error".
+The `detail` member of the problem document MAY include the description of the particular OAuth error code that caused the error.
 The problem document for this error type SHOULD include an extension member named `error_code`.
 The `error_code` member SHOULD be set to the OAuth error code, taken from the IANA "OAuth Extensions Error Registry" {{IANA-OAUTH}}.

 # Security Considerations